 - Moringa leaves can treat Cancer and are also good for liver health.

-- The calcium and phosphorus and the anti-inflammatory properties present in Moringa leaves help to make bones stronger and help arthritis patients.
+- The calcium and phosphorus and the anti-inflammatory properties help to make bones stronger and help arthritis patients.

-- The antioxidants present in moringa leaves are heart-friendly and thus help us to maintain a healthy lipid and cholesterol profile and prevent cardiac damage.
+- The antioxidants present in it are heart-friendly and help maintain a healthy lipid and cholesterol profile and prevent cardiac damage.

-- Moringa leaves powder is good for diabetic patients as it helps to reduce the amount of glucose in the blood.
+- Moringa leaves powder is good for diabetic patients as it helps reduce glucose in blood.

 - It also prevent arteries from thickening thus reducing high blood pressure.

 - Moringa also helps to improve eyesight by stopping the dilation of retinal vessels.

 - Moringa leaves treat Anaemia.
 It helps the body to absorb more Iron thus the red blood cell count increases.

 - Due to its antibacterial and anti fungal properties it helps in digestion, treats constipation and gastric problems.

 - Moringa leaves juice acts as an antiseptic on skin problems and is good for wound healing.